avi-codesmith/Mastering_MySQL/README.md

 ## Introduction 👋

 This repo is focused on understanding MySQL from the basics to more practical, real-world usage.
-It can include notes, SQL queries, examples, exercises, mini-projects, and interview preparation material.
+It can include notes, SQL queries, examples, exercises, projects, and interview preparation material.

-## What You Can Add 📚

-- MySQL basics and commands
-- Database and table creation examples
-- SQL queries for practice
-- Joins, keys, indexes, and constraints
-- Stored procedures, views, and triggers
-- Practice questions and solutions
-- Mini projects using MySQL

-## Topics To Cover ✅

-- SELECT, INSERT, UPDATE, DELETE
-- WHERE, ORDER BY, GROUP BY, HAVING
-- Primary keys and foreign keys
-- INNER JOIN, LEFT JOIN, RIGHT JOIN
-- Aggregate functions
-- Subqueries
-- Normalization
-- Indexing and performance basics

-## Goal 🎯

-The goal of this repository is to make MySQL easier to learn, revise, and practice in one place.

-## Keep Learning 💡

-Practice daily, write queries yourself, and keep improving your database skills.

----

 Made with focus and curiosity ✨